Nicky Cross

 Nicholas Jeremy Rowland Cross (born 7 February 1961) is an English former professional footballer who played as a forward.
-He scored 128 goals in 481 league games in a sixteen-year career in the Football League, playing for five different clubs.
+He scored 128 goals in 481 league games in a 16-year career in the Football League, playing for five clubs.

-He began his career at top-flight West Bromwich Albion in 1980, and played more than 100 games in a five-year spell, before moving on to Walsall for a £48,000 fee.
-He also played more than 100 games for Walsall, scoring 45 league goals, before he was sold on to Leicester City for a £80,000 fee in January 1988.
-He was sold on to Port Vale for a £125,000 fee in June 1989, and would play a total of 176 games for the club in league and cup competitions, winning the Football League Trophy in 1993, and helping the club to promotion out of the Third Division in 1993–94.
-After this success he spent two years with Hereford United, before heading into non-league football with Solihull Borough in 1996.
-He later managed Redditch United and Studley KBL, before heading into the financial sector.
+He began his career at top-flight West Bromwich Albion in 1980 and played more than 100 games in five years before moving on to Walsall for a £48,000 fee.
+He also played over 100 games for Walsall, scoring 45 league goals, before being sold on to Leicester City for a £80,000 fee in January 1988.
+He was sold to Port Vale for a £125,000 fee in June 1989.
+He would play a total of 176 games for the club in league and cup competitions, winning the Football League Trophy in 1993 and helping the club to promotion out of the Third Division in 1993–94.
+After this success, he spent two years with Hereford United before heading into non-League football with Solihull Borough in 1996.
+He later managed Redditch United and Studley KBL before heading into the financial sector.

 Career

 West Bromwich Albion

 Cross started his career at First Division side West Bromwich Albion in 1980, as the club finished fourth in the league under Ron Atkinson in 1980–81.
 The club struggled under Ronnie Allen's stewardship in 1981–82, avoiding relegation by only two points.
-They went on to finish in mid-table in 1982–83 under Ron Wylie, before Wylie was replaced by Johnny Giles in February 1984.
+They went on to finish in mid-table in 1982–83 under Ron Wylie before Wylie was replaced by Johnny Giles in February 1984.
 At the end of the 1983–84 campaign, West Brom avoided relegation by a narrow three-point margin.
 At the end of the 1984–85 season, Cross left The Hawthorns to sign with Walsall, who paid a £48,000 transfer fee.
 He had played a total of 105 league games for West Brom, scoring 15 goals.

 Walsall

 Dropping from the top-flight down to Alan Buckley's Third Division "Saddlers", Cross finished the 1985–86 season as the club's top-scorer with 21 goals.
 Walsall pushed for promotion in 1986–87 under new manager Tommy Coakley, but finished three points off the play-offs.
 Walsall would win promotion out of the play-offs in 1988, though Cross left the club before the end of the 1987–88 campaign.
-He had played a total of 109 league games for Walsall, scoring 45 goals.
+He had played 109 league games for Walsall, scoring 45 goals.

 Leicester City

-In January 1988, Cross signed with David Pleat's Leicester City for a £80,000 fee so as to provide support for Mike Newell in attack.
+In January 1988, Cross signed with David Pleat's Leicester City for a £80,000 fee to provide support for Mike Newell in attack.
 He became a favourite of Pleat, ahead of Jimmy Quinn in the first-team pecking order.
 The "Foxes" posted comfortable mid-table finishes in 1987–88 and 1988–89; Cross made a total of 58 league appearances, scoring 15 goals.
+He played in a strike partnership with David Kelly.